alextsui05/blender-off-addon/README.md

 # Blender OFF Addon

-This addon will add the ability to import and export ascii OFF mesh files in Blender.
+This addon will add the ability to import and export ascii OFF mesh files in Blender 2.7.x.

 # Quickstart